tableau/TabPy/docs/server-config.md

 ### Configuration File Content

 Configuration file consists of settings for TabPy itself and Python logger settings.
-It is possible to only set parameters which value should be different from default.
+You should only set parameters if you need different values than thr defaults.

 TabPy parameters explained below and for the logger documentation can be found at [`logging.config` documentation page](https://docs.python.org/3.6/library/logging.config.html).